Migrate data with Object Storage

 4. Set environments

-Use the following command to configure the use environment, and enter the Object Storage endpoint address to check.
+Use the following command to configure the environmental requirements, and enter Object Storage endpoint address to check.

 • Example bucket name: example